-It’s a mystery why more travelers don’t visit this pretty colonial city.
-It’s bursting with beautiful churches, charming plazas and mineral springs and lies picturesquely nestled within craggy peaks.
-These days, it’s even easily accessible, with a good road connecting it to Huancayo 147km to the north.
-Still, few people make it here and therein lies another attraction: Huancavelica is a safe, serene spot to take a break from the Gringo Trail and soak up life as locals live it.
-This entails partying at one of the frequent fiestas, browsing the markets or, for the most part, just watching the colorful cross-section of society pass by.
+It’s a mystery why more travelers don’t visit this pretty colonial city, bursting with beautiful churches, charming plazas and mineral springs, all nestling picturesquely within craggy peaks.
+A good road and a downright fantastic rail journey connect it to Huancayo 147km north, too.
+Still, few people make it here and therein lies another attraction: Huancavelica is a serene spot to take a break from the Gringo Trail and soak up life as locals live it.
+This might entail partying at one of the frequent fiestas, browsing the markets or just watching the colorful cross-section of society pass by.

 Bear in mind the city suffers from frequent bone-chilling winds and icy temperatures at night.